 Anxieties over being too public with union activities are bound to come up, so here’s a rundown on a few aspects of the process to know when it comes to privacy.

 Who knows I signed a card?

-To start a union without voluntary recognition from your boss, you need at least 30 percent of a staff to express support for the effort by signing cards and sending them to the National Labor Relations Board (NLRB) When you sign a card—whether it be a physical card that looks like the one below or through an digital tool like Unit or others like this one—the only groups who should legally know who signed are your union and the NLRB, unless you’ve publicized it on social media or explicitly make it known to your boss.
+To start a union without voluntary recognition from your boss, you need at least 30 percent of a staff to express support for the effort by signing cards and sending them to the National Labor Relations Board (NLRB) When you sign a card—whether it be a physical card that looks like the one below or through a digital tool like this one—the only groups who should legally know who signed are your union and the NLRB, unless you’ve publicized your support on social media or explicitly make it known to your boss.
 Once organizers decide they have enough cards, they'll submit what's called a representation petition through the NLRB's online portal.
 If collecting physical cards, they will need to send them to your regional NLRB office.